daattali/daattali.github.io/_posts/2018-04-09-mutate-non-vectorized.md

 }
 ```

 Given a path `some/path/abc/001.txt`, this function will return `abc_001.txt`.
 So far, so good.
+(There are better ways to implement this function, but that's not the point here).

 I had a dataframe with file paths as a column, and I needed to add this ID as another column.
 Normally, this would be easily achieved with a simple `mutate()` (from `dplyr`):